engemil/chibios_devcontainer/README.md

 - `.vscode` - VS Code tasks and debug (launch) related files.
 - `project` - Example project for the NUCLEO64-F401RE board.

-To adapt for new hardware look into these places for change:
-- `project`-folder (specific for NUCLEO64-F401RE board)
-- `.vscode/launch.json` (specific for openocd and gdb-multiarch, and for NUCLEO64-F401RE board)
-- `.vscode/tasks.json` (specific for openocd and gdb-multiarch)
-- `.devcontainer/Dockerfile` (Adds make, gcc-arm-none-eabi, openocd, and gdb-multiarch)

 ## Prerequisites

 - **VS Code** (https://code.visualstudio.com/)